trailofbits/manticore/README.md

 ```

 ### Ethereum

-Manticore ships with a library of vulnerability finding analyses accessible from the command line.
+Manticore ships with _detectors_ accessible from the command line.
 Solidity smart contracts must have a `.sol` extension to be consumed by Manticore.

 ```
 $ manticore ./path/to/contract.sol  # runs, and creates a mcore_* directory with analysis results